STORY INLINE POST

-A: We are certainly viewing COVID-19 as an opportunity.
-It has obviously brought unexpected challenges that no one would have been able to foresee, but the pandemic pushed us to deploy our corporate strategy rapidly and improve our digital approach.
-We had already been working on multiskilling local talent and remote operations, but the context has forced us to accelerate a superior digital implementation and a new way of working, focused on performance leveraged by digital.
+A: 2020 brought unexpected challenges that no one would have been able to foresee, but the pandemic pushed us to deploy our corporate strategy rapidly and improve our digital approach.
+We had already been working on multiskilling local talent and remote operations, but the context forced us to accelerate a superior digital implementation and a new way of working, focused on performance leveraged by digital.

 Throughout the years we have invested in our people and our technology to be able to get to where we are.
 For us, the key differentiator when it comes to digitalization is the ability to use data analytics.
-We are working to properly integrate analytics so that we can incorporate the positives into the entire chain of workflows, rather than having silos of digital utilization in different stages or companies.
+We are working to properly integrate them to the entire chain of workflows, rather than having silos of digital utilization in different stages.
 The integration is absolutely essential in making workflows more efficient.

 Digitalization offers us a huge opportunity for value creation.
-For example, Schlumberger manages 60% of drilling activities remotely, which translates in less people in the field and remote support of technical experts that translate into cost savings for our client and higher competitiveness.
-These new technologies allow us to provide more sustainable services that are not only aligned with our objectives, but with our clients’ sustainability goals as well.
+For example, Schlumberger manages 60% of drilling activities remotely, which means less people in the field and remote support of technical experts that translates into cost savings for our client and higher competitiveness.
+These new technologies allow us to provide sustainable services that are not only aligned with our objectives, but with our clients’ sustainability goals as well.